StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 {{< quizdown >}}

-## True or False: Human marriage is designed to teach us about God's fundamental tenet in human history: Christ's incarnation and sacrifice for the salvation of His Church. {#the-complete-household-of-god-the-bride-src-ichthys-true-or-false-human-marriage-is-designed-to-teach-us-about-god-s-fundamental-tenet-in-human-history-christ-s-incarnation-and-sacrifice-for-the-salvation-of-his-church}
+## True or False: Human marriage is designed to teach us about God's fundamental tenet in human history: Christ's incarnation and sacrifice for the salvation of His Church. {#the-complete-household-of-god-the-bride-src-ichthys-true-or-false-human-marriage-is-designed-to-teach-us-about-gods-fundamental-tenet-in-human-history-christs-incarnation-and-sacrifice-for-the-salvation-of-his-church}

 1. [x] True
 1. [ ] False